BYU-Hydroinformatics/gwdm/docs/source/importingdata.rst

 **CSV Encoding**

-If your CSV files are encoded intentionally or accidentally the wizard that gets the attributes will not be able to recognize the attributes.
-When you open the wizard, it will only show one of the attributes.
-One way to fix this error is to resave the file with the option highlighted in blue as opposed to the option highlighted in red in the figure below.
-If this does not work, we recommend copying your data into a new document being sure to save it without the encoding.
+If your CSV files are encoded (intentionally or accidentally), the app's wizard will not recognize your files' attributes.
+When you open the wizard, only one attribute will display.
+To fix this error, save a copy of your file with the option highlighted in blue as opposed to the option highlighted in red in the figure below.
+If the error persists, copy your data into a new document and save without encoding.

  .. image:: images_import/csv_encoding.png
      :scale: 80%